simplesurance/bunny-cli/README.md

 bunny-cli is a command line tool to interact with the [Bunny.net API](https://bunny.net).

-The tool is mainly used to manually test the [github.com/simplesurance-bunny-go](https://github.com/simplesurance/bunny-go) that it is based on.
+The tool was created to manually test the [github.com/simplesurance-bunny-go](https://github.com/simplesurance/bunny-go) package and make experimenting with the bunny API more user-friendly.

 ## Getting Started